arichtman/food.richtman.au/README.md

 - Fix taxonomies
 - Add menu tab for categories
-- Downsize or remove the en title on home page
 - Make it prettier
 - Swap in a new tab icon